-The hydroEngine is a proprietary hydropower turbine designed for high flows at low heads generating electricity at or less than US$0.05 at projects as small as 1 MW.
-Civil works and installation are also simplified delivering significant cost savings.
+The hydroEngine is a proprietary hydropower turbine designed for high flows at low heads, generating electricity at or less than US $0.05 at projects as small as 1 MW.
+Civil works and installation are simplified, delivering significant cost savings.

-The hydroEngine is uniquely suited for low-cost development of small hydropower resources due to low-cost civil works and flexible installation constraints. hydroEngine plants can follow several different layouts - run of river, over canal or in dam - depending on the best fit for each site.
+The hydroEngine is uniquely suited for low-cost development of small hydropower resources due to low-cost civil works and flexible installation constraints.
+The hydroEngine can be integrated into any kind of low head hydropower setting, including in-conduit, run-of-river, and in-dam installations.

 Run of river

 Uniquely, the hydroEngine allows for a cost saving “over-tailwater” installation option.
 Because there is no risk of cavitation and because of its minimal vertical profile, the hydroEngine can be installed above tailwater elevation and discharge directly downward to tailwater or to a tailrace channel adjacent to the main channel.
 This offers large civil cost savings by reducing the need for excavation and footprint.

 In addition, the hydroEngine can be placed in a small vault–and in some cases does not even require an enclosure with all control and electrical equipment on a higher floor or in a small nearby structure, further reducing civil works cost.

 Enter the design head, design flow, and capacity factor for your project.
 The project calculator will suggest one possible combination of hydroEngines for your site.

 Plant Design Head is an estimate of the pressure at the turbine inlet, caused by the change in height between headwater and tailwater.

 Plant Design Flow is an estimate of the maximum flow for which your hydropower plant is designed.
 It may be less than the maximum flow of your canal, stream, or river, and is generally a balance between power output, cost and environmental considerations such as minimum in-stream flow requirements.